Logiqx/gps-details/docs/devices/garmin/watches/tactix.md

 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | -------- |
 | tactix Delta            | 2020-01  | 3.4.0 | 3291, 3516, 3783 | CXD56xxxx | Y |            |

-The tactix Delta product codes are shared with the [fēnix](fenix.md) 6 and alternative product number(s) are APAC variants.
+The tactix Delta product codes are shared with the [fēnix](fenix.md) 6 and alternative product number(s) are possible APAC variants.

 Additional [notes](../../../chipsets/sony/devices.md) about the Sony chipsets are available on another page.